BlockChainIdentityVault/confirm-iOS-SnapFill-SDK/README.md

 If you don't see the overlay view changing, ensure first that the library is properly authenticated.
 A message will also be logged out if you attempt to call `setOverlayView:` before authenticating.

-## Building and running the example on the device
+## Running The Sample On The Device

-There is a [sample project](https://github.com/confirm-io/ios-ageverify-demo/tree/master/ConfirmKitExample) included in this repository that acts as a good reference for your own implementation.
+There is a [sample project](https://github.com/confirm-io/confirm-iOS-SnapFill-SDK) included in this repository that acts as a good reference for your own implementation.
+Included are both Objective-C and Swift samples.

+- For Objective-C, choose the `Sample` folder.
+Open the `ConfirmSnapFillSample.xcodeproj` project file.
+- For Swift, choose the `SwiftSample` folder.
+Open the `SwiftSample.xcodeproj` project file.
-1. Select `SnapFillExample` as the active scheme and ensure you are building for **device (you cannot run this on the simulator)**
+1. Select `SnapFill Sample` as the active scheme and ensure you are building for **device**
 2. Use <kbd>Cmd</kbd>+<kbd>R</kbd> to build and run the demo app.

+## Running The Sample On The Simulator

+There is a [sample project](https://github.com/confirm-io/confirm-iOS-SnapFill-SDK) included in this repository that acts as a good reference for your own implementation.
+Included are both Objective-C and Swift samples.

+- For Objective-C, choose the `Sample` folder.
+Open the `ConfirmSnapFillSample.xcodeproj` project file.
+- For Swift, choose the `SwiftSample` folder.
+Open the `SwiftSample.xcodeproj` project file.
+1. Select `SnapFill Simulator Sample` as the active scheme and ensure you are building for **device**
+2. Use <kbd>Cmd</kbd>+<kbd>R</kbd> to build and run the demo app.

+### Important Tips
+**The release and simulator SDK are named the same.** This is for convenience.
+To differentiate the frameworks, you can do one of the following:
+- View the contents of the framework. the simulator framework will contain a marker file named **DEBUG**.
+The release framework will contain a similar marker file, **RELEASE**; or
+- In terminal, navigate to the folder containing the framework and type: `lipo -info ConfirmSnapFill.framework/ConfirmSnapFill`.
+You will either see ARM (release) or x86/i386 (simulator) architecture present.
+Or;